Tofunmithehuman/Shop-Savvy-Frontend/README.md

-# 🛍️ Shop Savvy Frontend
+# 🛍️ thehuman.store Frontend

-**Shop Savvy** is the frontend of a full-featured e-commerce platform built with **Vite**, **React**, and **Tailwind CSS**.
+**thehuman.store** is the frontend of a full-featured e-commerce platform built with **Vite**, **React**, and **Tailwind CSS**.
 It offers a seamless user experience for browsing products, managing a cart, placing orders, and administering store data through a secure dashboard.

 ---